IRCGraphic/D-Cinelike-and-Normal-Blockbuster-LUTs/README.md

 INVENTORY:
 - "D-CINELIKE BASE IsaacRC's Blockbuster.cube": although this LUT wasn't used in the video demonstration, it's the base LUT upon the rest of the D-cinelike versions are build over, being the coolest tint of them all it's the most gentle for skin colour rendition including the Normal profile LUTs.

 - "D-CINELIKE V2 IsaacRC's Blockbuster.cube": a beefed up version of the D-CINELIKE BASE LUT, more warm and the main used for all the D-Cinelike scenes in the video.
+The best LUT for general use.

 - "D-CINELIKE V2 SCENE IsaacRC's Blockbuster": simple contrast and saturation adjustments over the D-CINELIKE V2 LUT used in the 7th scene min.
 1:27 of the demostrative video, why not include it.